rschristopher/rschristopher.github.io/src/custody/wallets-and-keys.md

  is a collection of your Bitcoin.

 The most common understanding of the word "wallet" simply doesn't apply to Bitcoin.
- The word "wallet" is used in Bitcoin because the original Bitcoin core client would store private keys in a `wallet.dat` file.
+ The word "wallet" is still used in Bitcoin because the original Bitcoin core client would store private keys in a `wallet.dat` file.
  And "wallet" was simply the file where your private keys were stored.

 ### Hot Wallet